Spain Explained

 If you are interested in finding out more details of a property on the Land Registry then there is some basic information that you will need to know about it:

-- The name of the Municipality it is located in (the town e.g. Torrevieja)
+• The name of the municipality it is located in (the town e.g. Torrevieja).

-The search will be easier if you are able to supply the IDUFIR which stands for IDentificador Único de Finca Registral.
-An individual completes the search, allowing you to provide additional details like the postal address, previous owners, and any other information that can help them in their search.
+A Land Registry team member will complete this search, and you can also provide additional details like the postal address, previous owners, and any other information that can help them in their search.

 A professional is still important